anastr0/portfolio/src/content/projects/ndc-hcpcs-search-tool.md

 Intern Project at CompileInc:

-• Co-developed NDC-HCPCS search tool, an industry-leading product in Commercial healthcare made with Django Rest Framework and Nuxtjs that queries and returns csv exportable search results of drug data.

-• Created ETL pipelines that updates a postgres database daily with cronjobs from source datasets and optimised through memory profiling.

-• Implemented various software features and interactive UI components in accordance with design specifications in NDC-HCPCs search tool client.
+- Developed an NDC-HCPCS lookup tool using Django Rest Framework and Nuxt.js, allowed users to quickly search and export drug data.
+Implemented accessible UI with intuitive search functionality using Nuxt.
+Created and memory optimized ETL pipeline using Python, that fed lookup data from updated source into a PostgreSQL database daily.

-• Extracted SEO relevant long tail keywords from Commercial healthcare company websites with scrapy spiders, generated keyword reports for data analysis.
+- Utilized Scrapy to extract SEO relevant long tail keywords from healthcare websites, generated keyword reports for market context data analysis/ SEO strategies.

-• Integrated an automated page generation tool with Django to CompileInc blog.
+- Integrated an automated page generation tool with Django to CompileInc blog.